My story, as told in my own words. If you’re looking for my official bio, click here.

 I’m a rambling man, full-time; singing, strumming, stringing together rhymes; forever in pursuit of life, liberty, and a little bit of glory; perpetually chasing the next song, the next skirt, and the next story…

-I could say more, but I’m gonna save it for the blog.
-That’s the best place to get the latest from yours truly.
-That and Twitter.
-I love Twitter.
-On days when I don’t post here, you can always find me there.
+I could say more, but I’m gonna save it for my daily mailing list.
+Besides my blog and various social media sites, that’s the best place to get the latest from yours truly (you can subscribe here).